masterteam-ntua/master-team-website/_pages/courses.md

     </div>
     <div class="row subject-block" id="computational-medicine">
         <h2>
-            Computational modeling and simulation for Medicine
+            Computational Modeling and Simulation for Medicine
         </h2>
         <p>
             Primary focus is on quantitative and computational methods to understand and/or model the pathophysiology of complex